corda/corda/docs/source/gcp-vm.rst

     gcloud compute addresses list

-Then run this command with the ephemeral IP address as the argument to the --addresses flag and the region:
+Run this command with the ephemeral IP address as the argument to the --addresses flag and the region:

 .. code:: bash